jgomezpe/lifya/README.md

      <h4>Rules</h4>
      <p>Parsing rules can be conventional rules or expression rules.</p>
      <h5>Conventional Rules</h5>
-     <p>Defined in a similar fashion to the token recognizers, but including rule and token recognizer ids.
+     <p>Defined in a similar fashion to the token recognizers, but including rule and token recognizer ids, and finished with . symbol.
      <ul>
      <li> <i>*</i> : zero or more times the component.
 For example, <i>doom*</i> and <i>&lt;number&gt;*</i> indicates zero or more times the word <i>doom</i> and zero or more times the component (rule or token recognizer) <i>&lt;number&gt;</i>, respectively.</li>
      <li> <i>+</i> : one or more times the component.
 For example, <i>doom+</i> and <i>&lt;number&gt;+</i> indicates one or more times the word <i>doom</i> and one or more times the component (rule or token recognizer) <i>&lt;number&gt;</i>, respectively.</li>